Topics on this page

 Select an Ethernet Frame Type.
 The term "frame" refers to Ethernet frames, and the available protocols specify the data that the frame carries.
 If you select "Other" as the frame type, you need to specify a frame number.

 IP covers both IPv4 and IPv6.
 You can also select IPv4 or IPv6 individually.

-On Solaris, Deep Security Agents will only examine packets with an IP frame type, and Linux Agents will only examine packets with IP or ARP frame types.
+On Solaris, agents will only examine packets with an IP frame type, and Linux Agents will only examine packets with IP or ARP frame types.
 Packets with other frame types will be allowed through.

 If you select the Internet Protocol (IP) frame type, you need to select the transport Protocol.
 If you select "Other" as the protocol, you also need to enter a protocol number.

 Select a combination of IP and MAC addresses, and if available for the frame type, Port and Specific Flags for the Packet Source and Packet Destination.